anniepeacock/DANSAR/README.md

 # SAR Exploration Notebooks

+To edit Google Colab Notebooks:
+1. Follow Google Colab Notebook link at the top of the Jupyter Notebook (*.ipynb).
+2. Log into your github Google Account to run the notebooks and make and edits.
+3. In the upper left corner of the Colab Notebook, select "File" --> "Save a copy in Github".
+This will prompt a new window popup asking for a Github login.
+After loggin in, you will be asked to specify the link to the notebook you are saving to Github.
+Double check the "Branch" and "File Path" pointing to the desired location.

+Alternatively, clone this repo locally to push changes.

 ## Google Colab Usage
 * Import Data in Notebook: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/anniepeacock/sar_notebooks/blob/devel/Data_Import.ipynb)
 * Biomass: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/anniepeacock/sar_notebooks/blob/devel/Biomass.ipynb)